philippmossier/dotfiles/README.md

 Do that for all your installed distro copies.

 Now you get your default username at start of a new wsl session.
-Now you can run different distro copies in only one Windows Terminal.
+Now you can run different distro copies in only one Windows Terminal (one tab for each distro).
 Dont forget to use the right settings.json for windows terminal (found in the DOCS folder).

 Usefull link: